-This Heritage Unexpected Finds Protocol (HUFP) has been developed as a sub-plan to the Port Kembla Gas Terminal Project (the Project) Environmental Management Strategy (EMS).
-This HUFP has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with Stage 2A construction of the Project.
+This Heritage Unexpected Finds Protocol (HUFP) has been developed as a Sub - Plan to the Port Kembla Gas Terminal Project (the Project) Environmental Management Strategy (EMS).
+This HUFP has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with Stage 2A and Stage 2B construction of the Project.
+This Stage 2A and Stage 2B HUFP supersedes the Stage 2A HUFP.

 This HUFP interfaces with the other associated sub-plans, which together describe the proposed structure for environmental management and monitoring requirements for the Project.
-This HUFP addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471) and Environmental Protection Licence (EPL) No. 21529 and has been prepared in consultation with the Biodiversity and Conservation Division (BCD) of the Department of Planning, Industry and Environment (DPIE) and the Illawarra Local Aboriginal Land Council (ILALC).
+This HUFP addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471) and Environment Protection Licence (EPL) No. 21529 and has been prepared in consultation with the Biodiversity and Conservation Division (BCD) of the Department of Planning and Environment (DP&E) and the Illawarra Local Aboriginal Land Council (ILALC).